ParallelTask/dinoloop/wiki/controllers.md

 ### dino: DinoResponse
 dino property has two methods `proceed()` and `throw()` explained in the bottom section.
 #### proceed(result: any)
-* Typically used when you receive response after async operation, you would then like to have your result available to the next middlewares in the chain, say your result filters.
+* Typically used when you receive response after async-callback operation, you would then like to have your result available to the next middlewares in the chain, say your result filters.
 Here is how you do it:
 ```
 @Controller('/home', {
     result: [JsonResult]